Dental Work Following Surgery: Five Things To Know

 Regular dental cleanings are essential to our overall wellbeing, but what happens after surgery?
 Can you get your teeth cleaned?
-What about other dental procedures like root canal or implants?
+What about other dental procedures like root canals or implants?
 If you’ve recently had surgery and are in need of a professional dental cleaning or a more elaborate procedure, you are at risk for complications if you do not take care of yourself and follow any instructions given by your doctor and dentist.

 To ensure there are no complications here are five things you need to know: